-Some institutions have a pass system in effect during regular business hours throughout the week.
-During the regular work day, 7:30 a.m. to 4:00 p.m., inmates must have a pass to move from one area of the institution to another except for movement to assigned details, going to the lunch meal, or for a recall.
+During the regular workday, 7:30 a.m. to 4:00 p.m., inmates must have a pass to move from one area of the institution to another except for movement to assigned details, going to the lunch meal, or for a recall.
 Each move will be announced by staff.
-Unit officers or Detail Supervisors issue passes whenever it's necessary to leave a housing unit or work area.
+Detail Supervisors issue passes whenever it's necessary to leave a housing unit or work area.
 Inmates are permitted a limited amount of time to travel to and from each area.
 It's the inmate's responsibility to make sure that the staff member notes the correct time on the pass.
 If more than ten minutes is used to travel from one area to another, the inmate is subject to disciplinary action.